tom-doerr/llm_agent_evolution_2/spec.md

 use many assertions
-please include an argparse cli interface put put the if __name__ == ... block at the bottom
+please include an argparse cli interface put put the if __name__ == ... block at the bottom do use TODO comments a lot do include e2e tests with real api calls there should be at least one e2e tests that assesses performance by overfitting on an extremly simple optimization goal so we can check if the optimization is working at all

 don't edit spec.md, follow what is in it don't use docstrings, use comments when helpful to explain the why